A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Related Works

-In recent years, numerous DL models have been proposed in literature to diagnose gastric cancer with images obtained under the optical microscope.
-For instance, a pure supervised feedforward CNN model for classification of gastric carcinoma Whole Slide Images (WSIs) is introduced in~\cite{sharma2017deep}, and the performance of the developed DL approach is quantitatively compared with traditional image analysis methods requiring prior computation of handcrafted features.
+In recent years, numerous DL models have been proposed in the literature to diagnose gastric cancer with images obtained under the optical microscope.
+For instance, a pure supervised feedforward CNN model for gastric carcinoma Whole Slide Images (WSIs) classification task is introduced in~\cite{sharma2017deep}.
+Compared with traditional image analysis methods, which require manual features to be calculated in advance, the performance of this method is obviously improved.
 The comparative experimental results reveal that DL methods compare favorably to traditional methods.
-The work in~\cite{liu2018gastric} creates a deep residual neural network model for GHIC tasks, which has deeper and more complex structures with fewer parameters and higher accuracy.
-A whole slide gastric image classification method based on Recalibrated Multi-instance Deep Learning (RMDL) is proposed in~\cite{wang2019rmdl}.
-The RMDL provides an effective option to explore the interrelationship of different patches and consider the various impacts of them to image-level label classification.
-A convolutional neural network of DeepLab-v3 with the ResNet-50 architecture is applied as the binary image segmentation method in~\cite{song2020clinically}, and the network is trained with 2123 pixel-level annotated Haematoxylin and Eosin (H\&E) stained WSIs in their private dataset.
+The work in~\cite{liu2018gastric} creates a residual network for GHIC tasks, which has the characteristics of more complex structure, fewer parameters, and higher precision.
+A DL method employing a multi-instance learning algorithm is proposed in~\cite{wang2019rmdl} for WSI classification.
+This method offers a valid choice to utilize the interrelationships of different patches and take their various effects on the image-level label classification into consideration.
+A CNN of DeepLab-v3 with the ResNet-50 architecture is applied for segmentation task in~\cite{song2020clinically}, and a private dataset containing 2123 Haematoxylin and Eosin (H\&E) stained WSIs the network is employed to train the network.
 A deep neural network that can learn multi-scale morphological patterns of histopathology images simultaneously is proposed in~\cite{kosaraju2020deep}.
-The work of~\cite{iizuka2020deep} contributes to reducing the number of parameters of standard Inception-v3 network by using a depth multiplier.
-The output of the Inception-v3 feature extractor feeds in a Recurrent Neural Network (RNN) consisting of two Long Short-Term Memory (LSTM) layers and forms the final architecture.
-The models are trained to classify WSIs into adenocarcinoma, adenoma, and non-neoplastic.
+In order to classify WSIs into three categories, the work of~\cite{iizuka2020deep} contributes to reducing the number of parameters of standard Inception-v3 network by using a depth multiplier.
+The feature map of the Inception-v3 feeds in a Recurrent Neural Network with two Long Short-Term Memory layers.

-Although existing methods based on DL models provide significant performance boost in gastric histopathology image analysis, the existing methods still neglect that the images in weakly-supervised learning tasks contain large redundancy regions that are insignificant in the DL process, which is the main challenge in computational pathology.
+Although existing methods based on DL models provide a significant performance boost in gastric histopathology image analysis, the existing methods still neglect that the images in weakly-supervised learning tasks contain large redundancy regions that are insignificant in the DL process which is the main challenge in computational pathology.